Guanyin: Guanyin and Longnü

 Many years after Shancai became a disciple of Guanyin, a distressing event happened in the South China Sea.
 The third son of one of the Dragon Kings was caught by a fisherman while swimming in the form of a fish.
 Being stuck on land, he was unable to transform back into his dragon form.
 His father, despite being a mighty Dragon King, was unable to do anything while his son was on land.
 Distressed, the son called out to all of Heaven and Earth.

 Hearing this cry, Guanyin quickly sent Shancai to recover the fish and gave him all the money she had.
 The fish at this point was about to be sold in the market.
 It was causing quite a stir as it was alive hours after being caught.
 This drew a much larger crowd than usual at the market.
 Many people decided that this prodigious situation meant that eating the fish would grant them immortality, and so all present wanted to buy the fish.
 Soon a bidding war started, and Shancai was easily outbid.

 Shancai begged the fish seller to spare the life of the fish.
 The crowd, now angry at someone so daring, was about to pry him away from the fish when Guanyin projected her voice from far away, saying "A life should definitely belong to one who tries to save it, not one who tries to take it."

 The crowd, realising their shameful actions and desire, dispersed.
 Shancai brought the fish back to Guanyin, who promptly returned it to the sea.
 There the fish transformed back to a dragon and returned home.
 Paintings of Guanyin today sometimes portray her holding a fish basket, which represents the aforementioned tale.

-As a reward for Guanyin saving his son, the Dragon King sent his granddaughter, a girl called Longnü ("dragon girl"), to present Guanyin with the Pearl of Light.
+As a reward for Guanyin saving his son, the Dragon King sent his daughter, a girl called Longnü ("dragon girl"), to present Guanyin with the Pearl of Light.
 The Pearl of Light was a precious jewel owned by the Dragon King that constantly shone.
 Longnü, overwhelmed by the presence of Guanyin, asked to be her disciple so that she might study the dharma.
 Guanyin accepted her offer with just one request: that Longnü be the new owner of the Pearl of Light.

 In popular iconography, Longnü and Shancai are often seen alongside Guanyin as two children.
 Longnü is seen either holding a bowl or an ingot, which represents the Pearl of Light, whereas Shancai is seen with palms joined and knees slightly bent to show that he was once crippled.